-- Convened first official meeting of the Alumnae Association of the University of Minnesota School of Nursing – now known as the Nursing Alumni Society.
+- Convened first official meeting of the Alumnae Association of the University of Minnesota School for Nurses– now known as the Nursing Alumni Society.

 - World War I -Navy Corpsman were trained by the school.

-- The School for Nurses supported the University hospital in the organization of a unit of nurses and surgeons to train together and to serve overseas during WWI (Base Hospital 26).
-Every head nurse at the University hospital joined the unit and provided most of the teaching.
+- The School for Nurses supported the University Hospital in the organization of a unit of nurses and surgeons to train together and to serve overseas during WWI (Base Hospital 26).

-- Louise Powell became the acting superintendent of the University hospital in addition to her directorship and teaching duties in the School for Nurses because Dr. Baldwin, the superintendent went to the surgeon general's office in Washington, D.C.
+- Louise Powell became the acting superintendent of the University Hospital in addition to her directorship and teaching duties in the School for Nurses because Dr. Baldwin, the superintendent, departed to work at the surgeon general's office in Washington, D.C.

 - A five-year program, three years for Nursing and an additional two years for the college degree was established resulting in the Baccalaureate degree.